-to the requirements of New York Stock Exchange (NYSE).
-About 30% of the sample companies are considered to have a concentrated ownership structure, and 78% of firms set a Nomination committee, while almost 90% of firms have a compensation committee.
-In the detailed search into the industry by industry, we found the credit and insurance industries are the two which own the highest record of board size, with 13 and 14 directors on average respectively, and the credit industry also has the largest average ratio of women on board compared to other industries, around 33%.
+The results reveal that the ESG scores vary from 2 to 12, in accordance with their D- to A+ level, with an average of 8 points.
+In terms of board independence, approximately 84% of directors are independent according to the requirements of the U.S. Securities and Exchange Act.
+Almost 70% of firms in this sample have a concentrated ownership structure, 77% of firms own nomination committees, and 89% of firms have compensation committees.
+In the detailed search into the industry by industry, we found the credit and insurance industries are the two which own the highest record of board size, with 13 and 14 directors on average respectively, and the credit industry also has the largest average number of women on board compared to other industries, around 33%.